Juho Mäkelä: Second return to HJK

 On 5 April 2012, it was announced that Mäkelä would make his second comeback for HJK, signing a 1+1 contract with his former club.
 On 17 July, he scored a hat-trick, in a 7–0 home win over KR Reykjavik in the Champions League qualifiers.

 Germany, Switzerland, and a return to Finland

-After short spells in Germany with SV Sandhausen and Switzerland with FC St. Gallen, Mäkelä returned to Finland, signing for Åland club IFK Mariehamn on a short-term deal.
+After short spells in 2.
+Bundesliga with SV Sandhausen and Swiss Super League with FC St. Gallen, Mäkelä returned to Finland, signing for Åland club IFK Mariehamn on a short-term deal.

 PS Kemi

 Mäkelä signed with PS Kemi in March 2018, and left the club again at the end of 2018.

 International career

 Mäkelä made his debut for the Finnish national team on 3 February 2004 against China.